London Bridge (Lake Havasu City)

-London Bridge is a bridge in Lake Havasu City, Arizona.
+London Bridge is a bridge in Lake Havasu City, Arizona, United States.
 When it was built in the 1830s, it spanned the River Thames in London, England.
 In 1968, the bridge was purchased from the City of London by Robert P. McCulloch.
-McCulloch had exterior granite blocks from the original bridge cut and transported to the United States for use in the construction of a new bridge in Lake Havasu City, a planned community he established in 1964 on the shore of Lake Havasu.
+However, McCulloch only had the exterior granite blocks from the original bridge cut and transported to the United States for use in the construction of a new bridge in Lake Havasu City, a planned community he established in 1964 on the shore of Lake Havasu.
+The only parts of the “New London Bridge” that made it to Arizona were the exterior masonry.
 The Arizona bridge is a reinforced concrete structure clad in the original masonry of the 1830s bridge.
 The bridge was completed in 1971 (along with the Bridgewater Channel Canal, separating the peninsula from the mainland), and links mainland Lake Havasu City with Pittsburgh Point.
-The "rededication" of the London Bridge took place on October 10, 1971.
+The "rededication" of London Bridge took place on October 10, 1971.

 History

-The 1831 London Bridge was the last project of engineer John Rennie and completed by his son, John Rennie.
+The 1831 London Bridge was the last project of engineer John Rennie, and was completed by his son, John Rennie.
 By 1962, it was not sturdy enough to carry the increased load of traffic; the bridge was sold by the City of London in April 1968 to make way for its replacement.

 The purchaser, Robert P. McCulloch, was an entrepreneur and real estate developer who founded Lake Havasu City.
 He installed the bridge to attract tourists and retirement home buyers to his properties there.